LucasBF00/LucasBF00/README.md

 I’m Lucas,

-- 👨🏻‍🎓 I’m graduating in Aeronautical Engineering
+- 👨🏻‍🎓 I’m an Aeronautical Engineering
 - 📖 I’m currently learning Python, PL/SQL, ETL and Machine Learning
 - 🏎️ I am passionate about motorsport, engineering and technology in general
 - 🔭 I'm always looking for new experiences, learning something new and getting to know new areas, projects and people